 Stayed at Sink Green in mid-August whilst attending a week long training course nearby.
 The course was very full on and intense, so it was lovely to come back to Sink Green and relax in the farmhouse or go for a walk along the river to clear my head.
 Sue was a great hostess, the room clean, comfortable and well equipped with a fabulous shower – just what I needed to wake up for another day’s hard training.
 Oh and the view from the window across green meadows was very relaxing.
 The full English breakfasts were superb, the Wi-Fi always working well and fast.
 When a few of us ordered a meal to be delivered to the farm one evening, Sue was kind enough to lay the table for dinner and take everything away again and wash it all, even though that’s not really in the remit of a B&B host.
 But she did it anyway, which was kind of her.
 You won’t be disappointed if you stay here.

-Review left on Google
+5* Review on Google

 Breath taking views, peace and tranquility thoughout the woodland.

 A 4 mile circular walk: Time: 2-3 hours